BDC Hamburger Icon

 How much does it cost to accept Apple Pay?

-There is no cost to the buyer to use Apple Pay to make purchases.
-However, your credit card processor or facilitator will charge your business a fee for each Apple Pay transaction, just as it would for every credit card transaction.
-The transaction fee is a percentage of the purchase total plus a flat per-transaction amount.
+It does not cost businesses anything to accept Apple Pay besides regular credit card processing fees.
+Your credit card processor or facilitator charges a fee for each Apple Pay transaction, just as it would for every traditional credit card transaction.

 Credit card processors and facilitators that accept Apple Pay

 Many of the best credit card processors and facilitators accept Apple Pay.
-Here’s a breakdown of Stripe, Square and PayPal credit card fees for Apple Pay as well as what two of the major processors charge.
+Here’s a breakdown of the Stripe, Square and PayPal credit card fees and hardware costs for Apple Pay, as well as what Merchant One and Clover charge for these transactions and card readers.

 Company